What is cervical disc herniation?

 disc degeneration).
 As we age, our discs lose some of

-the fluid that helps them maintain flexibility.
+the fluid that helps them stay flexible.
 A herniated disc also may

 result from injuries to the spine, which may cause tiny tears or cracks in the